Skills in tikanga and te reo Māori are in high demand and an understanding of the Māori worldview is crucial to success in a range of enterprises.

 Roles and career pathways

-Knowledge of Te Ao Māori is sought after and career opportunities are growing in education, health, business and technology, the legal profession, tourism, foreign affairs and trade and the environment.
+Knowledge of Te Ao Māori is sought after and career opportunities are growing in education, health, business and technology, the legal profession, tourism, foreign affairs and trade and environmental concerns.
 Related roles can include academic advisors, policy analysts and researchers, broadcasters and content creators, communications advisors, community coordinators, project coordinators, management consultants, business or service designers.
-Māori Studies graduates with undergraduate degrees or seeking a first role may work in starting roles in administration, advice or coordination, before progressing to more senior roles.
+Māori Studies graduates with undergraduate degrees may work in starting roles in administration, advice or coordination, before progressing to more senior roles.
 For careers in policy and research some study at postgraduate level can be valuable.
 Complementary study in Commerce, Law, Science or Social Sciences can broaden the roles that graduates move into.

 Where Māori Studies graduates work